Pregnancy at work

 Time off to accompany to antenatal appointments

-Following changes to the Work and Families Act in April 2015, both employees and Agency workers, who have a qualifying relationship with the pregnant woman or her expected child, have the right to unpaid time off to attend up to two antenatal appointments.
+Following changes to the Work and Families Act (Northern Ireland) 2015, both employees and Agency workers, who have a qualifying relationship with the pregnant woman or her expected child, have the right to unpaid time off to attend up to two antenatal appointments. an agency worker will have rights to antenatal medical appointments and antenatal classes, after completing a 12-week qualifying period on the same assignment if they cannot reasonably arrange them outside working hours.
 The employee or agency worker must request the time off and cannot simply rely on these provisions as an after-the-fact justification for the absence from work.

 A person in a qualifying relationship would include: